Tom Meade: Thomassima series

 The Thomassima II was shipped to California, where Windsor rebranded it as a "Ferrari 250 P/4 Roadster" and exhibited it at the 1968 Pebble Beach Concours d'Elegance where it won a class award.
 Despite the fact that it was improperly called a Ferrari, the Thomassima II made Meade a well known figure in his field.
 In 1971 the car made a cameo appearance in George Lucas’ directorial debut film THX 1138.
 In later times the car was crashed, then purchased in the early 1980s by Larry Hatfield and later restored.
 It starred at the 2015 Concorso Italiano at Monterey.
 As of December 2016, the car is still in Hatfield's possession.

 The Thomassima III was not built before 1968, and its completion required over a year of work.
 The donor car was a 1958 Ferrari 250 GT Pininfarina Coupé (chassis number 1065GT) powered by a 3L V12 engine.
 The gearbox was replaced with a 5-speed ZF and the brakes were upgraded.
 The bodywork was altered dramatically, even further than the earlier "Thomassima Zero", resulting in an extremely low, muscular, front-engined coupe featuring gullwings, twisted exhausts on both sides and centerlock wheels.
 Interiors were lavish, with a cast-steel steering wheel.
 Meade claimed to have put a particular emphasis into the finish.
 The car was branded Tom Meade Modena Italy with a standing goat as its logo.

 The Thomassima III was the car that brought Meade the most fame, and he often used it for promoting himself.
 He considered it his masterpiece and decided not to sell it to anyone.
-In December 1970 it was featured on Road & Track, appeared on Italian TV, 60 Minutes and on Walter Cronkite's talk show, won awards in car shows in Italy and USA, and became a Hot Wheels scale model.
+In December 1970 it was featured on Road & Track, appeared on Italian TV, 60 Minutes and on Walter Cronkite's talk show, won awards in car shows in Italy and the U.S., and became a Hot Wheels scale model.
 Prior to Meade's departure from Italy, the Thomassima III was placed in long-term storage in a facility near Lake Como, Italy.
 It was exhibited at the Museo Ferrari in Maranello during 2014, as part of the "California Dreaming" exhibition.
 As of March 2020, the Thomassima III is owned by Meade's son and still kept in Italy.

 Other projects

 In addition to the Thomassima cars, Meade constructed multiple other custom cars with the help of his Italian collaborators.
-These included the Nembo series of Ferrari 250 GT-based road cars, built in collaboration with Neri and Bonacini.
-Three Nembo spiders and one Nembo coupe were built.
+These included the Nembo series of Ferrari 250 GT–based road cars, built in collaboration with Neri and Bonacini.
+Three Nembo spiders and one Nembo coupé were built.

-Meade modified 7 or 8 Ferrari 250 GT Lussos with 330 LMB-style front bodywork, including triple "nostril"-style air intakes and/or aerodynamic covered headlights.
-These cars were mostly purchased in wrecked or non-working condition from the Emilia-Romagna region near Modena, rebuilt and modified then resold.
+Meade modified seven or eight Ferrari 250 GT Lussos with 330 LMB-style front bodywork, including triple "nostril"-style air intakes and/or aerodynamic covered headlights.
+These cars were mostly purchased in wrecked or non-working condition from the Emilia-Romagna region near Modena, rebuilt and modified, and then resold.